mattdabit/landmarks/README.md

 I am also not factoring the time it took to extract all of these features for the traditional ML models.
 This leads me to conclude that the deep learning model would be the route to go.
 This project gave me a new-found appreciation for the DL models that are available to the public.
-The sheer cost and time to train DL models is mindbogling.
+The sheer cost and time to train DL models is mindboggling.
 The ResNet models are open source, and I have no doubt it took a long time and a lot of money to train these models.
 This experience does put into perspective the pressure some ML engineers must feel when beginning the training of a new model.
 You must be absolutely confident that the model will produce the results you want, otherwise you will be wasting a lot of resources.